blaserethan/HetoFedBandit/README.md

 ```console
 python Simulation_Realworld.py --dataset LastFM
 ```
-If you want to preprocess the dataset from LastFM yourself, with different random shuffling of the events, you can utilize "Dataset/getProcessedEvents.py" to re-process the dataset using the procedure described in Section 4.3 of the paper.
+If you want to preprocess the dataset from LastFM yourself, with different random shuffling of the events, you can utilize [Dataset/getProcessedEvents.py](Dataset/getProcessedEvents.py) to re-process the dataset using the procedure described in Section 4.3 of the paper.
+The original dasetet can be downloaded at [LastFM-2011 Dataset](https://grouplens.org/datasets/hetrec-2011/).